psenger/Best-Practices-For-Rest-API/README.md

 # Security and Permissions

 For private APIs I suggest Tokens, specifically JWT.
 For public facing APIs use oAuth V2.
 Avoid Basic Auth.
-While this is the standard way to auth a user, it is not appropriate for a Application.
+While this is the standard way to authenticate a user, it is not appropriate for an Application.

 If you have to store credentials, never store the password, use a salted hash. preferable with a App Salt and a User Salt.

-## Principal
+## Principal and Subjects

 5. Use Role Based Permissions.
 6. Keep roles as simple as possible.
 They always become more complex as time evolves.